Battle of Puketutu: Plan of attack

 Hulme proposed to retaliate against the Ngāpuhi duo of Kawiti and Heke by attacking the former's pā at Waiōmio, which was up a tributary of the Kawakawa River.
-Once it became apparent how difficult it would be travel there, this plan was abandoned.
+When it became apparent that it would be difficult to move troops there, this plan was abandoned.
 When Hulme consulted with a local missionary, Henry Williams, he discovered that what he had assumed were roads on a crude map were actually rivers and streams.
 This would complicate the movements of his troops as well as logistics and supply.
 It was also pointed out to Hulme that there were few Māori allied to the government along the route, leaving his lines of communications vulnerable.
 Urged by Nene, it was then decided to attack Heke's pā at Puketutu.
 Nene's pā at Ōkaihau was only 3 km from Puketutu, and his taua would be able to support the British.

 Nene recommended that Hulme's forces approach Puketutu via the Kerikeri River and then move overland.
 Heke was expecting the British to come up the Waitangi River and had posted pickets along the route.
 Nene's proposed route, to which Hulme agreed, was advantageous in that it offered a better opportunity to surprise Heke, required fewer river crossings, and would also mean any attacks on the British as they marched to Puketutu would occur over open ground.